 Give a monthly gift

-Globally, CARE has over 9,000 staff, the majority working directly in poor and developing countries.
-Nearly 95% of our staff are nationals of the country where they work.
-That’s because local experts have the knowledge and know-how – backed up by our 70 years of poverty-fighting experience worldwide – to deliver the change that is needed in the communities where they work.
+In the last year (financial year 2019-20), a total of 11,853 people worked for CARE across 104 countries.
+95% of our staff are nationals of the country where they work.
+That’s because local experts have the knowledge and know-how – backed up by our 75 years of poverty-fighting experience worldwide – to deliver the change that is needed in the communities where they work.

 CARE International UK (CIUK) employs around 110 staff.
 Most are based in the UK but some are based in CARE offices around the world.
 CIUK staff help ensure that CARE staff on the ground have the funding, technical assistance and support they need to make the biggest impact on poverty.

 Eamon Cassidy joined CARE International UK as Interim CEO in July 2022.
 Eamon is an economist by training with over 30 years of experience in international development, including 16 years living and working in Africa and the Caribbean.
 He has worked in the private, public and third sectors, including 20 years with the former Department for International Development as an economic adviser in London, Malawi and Zimbabwe, as Country Director in Mozambique and Nigeria, and as Head of the joint DFID/BIS Trade Policy Unit.
 Eamon subsequently worked with Save the Children UK as Director of Programme Partnerships, and prior to joining CARE UK, was Managing Director of Nathan Associates, an economic development consultancy.
 Eamon is a Trustee of Renewable World, a charity that promotes and supports the use of clean energy for development.

 Erin Segilia Chase